PixelMineStudio/documentation/HOW-TO-INSTALL-MULTIPURPOSE-BOT.md

 ### Step 4: Start the multipurpose bot;

 - 1: After correcting all the information, you can open cmd and enter the "npm run server" command.
+- 2: If you get an error, first enter the "npm install" command from the console.
-- 2: To edit messages, you can edit them from /src/messageConfig.json.
+- 3: To edit messages, you can edit them from /src/messageConfig.json.

 Since the bot infrastructure and the whole system is still fresh, there may be errors.
 You can solve these errors by opening a ticket.